 - The pond water should run clear within hours.
 At most it will take a few days.

-- The white batting will soon change colour and blend in with the pond.
+- The white batting will soon change color and blend in with the pond.

 - Leave everything in place.
 It will keep cleaning the water on an ongoing basis.